 Yellow Fever is a mosquito-borne illness present in tropical South America and Africa.
 Symptoms include a sudden fever, vomiting and collapse.
 If untreated it can develop to haemorrhagic symptoms and jaundice.
 The fatality risk can be as high as 70%.

 As this is such a devastating disease, Australian authorities take the threat of the disease being introduced here very seriously.
-Australia is host to the particular breed of mosquito, the Aedes Aegypti, that can spread the disease.
+Australia is host to the particular breed of mosquito, the which can spread the disease.
 Proof of vaccination, upon return from any country that "may" have the disease, may be requested.
 This includes popular destinations such as Kenya, Tanzania, Peru and Brazil, even though these countries have few, if any, cases of yellow fever.
 Custom officials have the power to detain and quarantine you at the airport if they so choose.
 For this reason it's advisable to have a vaccination certificate.

 Our specialists can discuss this very complicated topic with you during your consultation.